windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/ioc-container.md

 # Build Object

-Container can build an object and auto inject the needed dependency objects.
+Container can build an object and automatically inject all the necessary dependencies.

 ``` php
 use Windwalker\IO\Input;